onekey-sec/unblob/docs/glossary.md

 happen.
 For example, if a `tar.gz` contains a `zip` and a text file, the recursion depth will be **3**: 1. gzip layer, 2. tar, 3. zip and text file.

+#### MultiFile

+A set of files that were identified by a `DirectoryHandler` representing a format which consists of multiple files. `MultiFile` is extracted using a `DirectoryExtractor`